 A typical MBA program involves a combination of both quantitative and qualitative courses.
 For example, you may take classes in economics, finance principles and applied business probability.
 You can also expect to study leadership styles, organizational behavior and managerial skills.
 Some students may find one type of course more difficult than the other.

-If your career ambitions involve a managerial role in the C-suite, you can earn your MBA online at GCU’s Colangelo College of Business.
+Earn your MBA online at GCU’s Colangelo College of Business.
 Choose from a range of specialization options, such as the MBA in Cybersecurity, Health Systems Management or Project Management.
-Click on Request Info at the top of the screen to explore our rigorous graduate degree programs or learn about our flexible online education system.
+Fill out the form on this page and explore our graduate degree programs or learn about our flexible online platform.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.